 New to the area or just never been?
-Read on for more Trek Tips!
+Read on for our Trek Tips!

-If you’re new to the area or you’ve never been, it’s a bit like a zoo, except that you get to see animals in their native habitats.
+Northwest Trek is a bit like a zoo, except that you get to see animals in their native habitats.
 The highlight is the tram tour which drives you through some of the hundreds of acres of woods and meadows, right by animals like bison and big horn sheep.
-The tram tour during this event is a bit shorter, at 30 minutes, but I think that’s plenty long for young kids.
-You’ll also want to check out the nature inspired playground..
+It is sooo cool!
+If your kiddos have sensory issues, do keep in mind that once you’re on, you’re pretty much on-there aren’t any places to get off out in the woods.

-My boys and I do this event every year.
-We love to walk around and look at the animals, but the tram ride is definitely the highlight of the event.
-Make sure to get to yours on time.
-Do also be sure to check out the nature center for crafts and other fun.
+And do also be sure to check out the nature center for crafts and other fun.
 I think it tends to get overlooked.

 Disclosure: The top graphic and bottom photo are courtesy/property of NorthwestTrek/MetroParks Tacoma